Cyfrin/aderyn/CONTRIBUTING.md

 Cyfrin Aderyn aims to give engineers and smart contract security researchers reliable and open-source Solidity static analysis tools to find and suggest solutions to smart contract vulnerabilities while adapting quickly and efficiently to different codebases.

+### Project Architecture

+You can also read the [`DeepWiki - Aderyn`](https://deepwiki.com/Cyfrin/aderyn), to understand the architecture of this tool.
+This documentation has been generated using AI models.

 ### Project Status

 The project is under active development.